atbcb/ICTTestingBaseline/docs/15Headings.md

 #### Tests for SC 2.4.6
 1. For each content element identified visually as a heading, check that each heading describes its section of the content (G130).
 Descriptive headings identify sections of the content in relation both to the Web page as a whole and to other sections of the same Web page.
 Descriptive headings also help users find specific content and orient themselves within the Web page.
 ##### Test Results SC 2.4.6
-* If the test for SC 2.4.6 fails, then the content is not conformant to SC 2.4.6
+* If any of the above checks fail, then the content fails this SC

 #### Tests for SC 1.3.1 and 4.1.1